microsoft/ApplicationInsights-Android/README.md

 ### 7.2 Batch Size for a Bundle of Telemetry

-Unhandled exceptions (aka ”your app is crashing!“) are sent out immediately, while regular telemetry data is send out in batches or after a specified interval.
+Regular telemetry data is send out in batches or after a specified interval.

 [**NOTE**] The [developer mode](#4) will automatically set the batching interval to 3s and the size of a batch to 5 items.